Pagehey/wise_gopher/README.md

 ------
 ## Tips
 #### transform: argument as proc
-If you provide a proc to the `transform:` argument (either on `.column` or `.param`), you can expect one argument or none.
+If you provide a proc to the `transform:` argument (either on `column` or `param`), you can expect one argument or none.
 If one argument is expected the value of the param or column will be passed.

 #### Prepare query for later execution
-You can prepare the query with param without executing it by simply calling `.new` on your class and providing the params an later call `.execute`.
+You can prepare the query with param without executing it by simply calling `new` on your class and providing the params an later call `execute`.
 ```ruby
 class PopularArticle < WiseGopher::Base
     query <<-SQL